 Firefly’s 2024 State of Infrastructure as Code report shows that:

-- Over the last year, many cloud practicioners have adopted dedicated tools to detect configuration drift
+- Over the last year, many cloud practitioners have adopted dedicated tools to detect configuration drift

 - Still, 20% of survey respondents report that they can’t detect drift.
 And most others aren’t able to do so until their organization has been exposed to (and vulnerable as a result of) unauthorized changes for days or even weeks.